TubaAdrienn/SZFM_2020_2_Softies/documentation/functional_specification.md

 * Saving and querying high scores for each game.
 * Saving highscores by adding name at the end of the game
 * Showing game rules.
-* Tic-Tac-Toe: Two player on one with AI options.
+* Tic-Tac-Toe: Two player on one with TicTacToe options.

 ## Not System Goals
 * User registration